 Policies regard all sectors concerned by lifelong guidance.

-– Minister of education frames the “socle commun de competences” (knowledge, skills, abilities) for compulsory school, including autonomy.
+– 2007: A frame for the “socle commun de competences” (knowledge, skills, abilities) in compulsory school.
 Instructions of minister of education demand in 2009 activities for discovery of careers and training for children.
-In upper secondary schools (lycées) more time will be next year dedicated to guidance including best knowledge about careers and about technical and higher education courses.
+In upper secondary schools (lycées) more time will is dedicated to guidance including best knowledge about careers and about technical and higher education courses.
 So secondary schools will participate as a part of the “public lifelong guidance service”

-– Law n°2007-1199 aug 10th 2007 concerning liberties and responsabilities of universities give them a mission of guidance and career service.
-They develop practices of skills-port-folios as to help students to prepare their employability.
+– Law n°2007-1199 of aug 10th 2007 concerning autonomy and responsibilities of universities give them a mission of guidance and career service.
+They develop practices of skills-port-folios in order to help students to prepare their employability.

 – The law n° 2008-126 of feb 13 th 2008 concerning the reform of public employment service gives to new body (« Pôle Emploi ») the task to receive, inform, guide active people unemployed or employed.